digital-asset/daml/docs/source/concepts/ledger-topologies.rst

 Replicating the physical ledger improves the availability properties.
 If the replication algorithm is Byzantine fault tolerant and the number of replicas is high enough, integrity is then also improved.
-However, adding replicas worsens the system's latency and throughput, as well as its privacy properties (since every replica has full insight into the ledger).
+However, adding replicas worsens the system's latency and throughput due to the required synchronization, as well as its privacy properties, since every replica obtains full insight into the ledger.
 Performance and scaling properties can be improved by partitioning the system.
 The following two sections describe the partitioning approaches used by several implementations.